 The definitions listed below are provided to help respondents consider what constitutes machine intelligence and thus the goal of AI.
 They were curated from published papers, articles, books, and research studies, among other sources.

 Respondents have the opportunity to confirm their level of agreement with the cited definitions and to propose their own or an alternative definition and, if appropriate, citation or reference.

 Whilst we have not included it as a definition or goal, it is worth reminding respondents of the survey that in the initial Dartmouth paper outlining the purpose of the study meeting, which heralded the science of Artificial Intelligence (AI) (in name at least), the authors stated: "The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it" (McCarthy et al., 1955).

-Since the Dartmouth study meeting, and the wildly cited earlier work by Turing (1950), as Russell and Norvig (2010) point out, the history of artificial intelligence has not produced a clear definition of AI.
+Since the Dartmouth study meeting, and the widely cited earlier work by Turing (1950), as Russell and Norvig (2010) point out, the history of artificial intelligence has not produced a clear definition of AI.
 Thus - Artificial Intelligence is a field of study whose major goals include its own definition.
 The robust work by Legg and Hutter (2007), leading to a definition of Machine Intelligence, is one of the most frequently cited recent definitions, yet has shown to be problematic to measure (Schaull, Togelius, & Schmidhuber, 2011; Hernández-Orallo & Dowe, 2010).
 Furthermore, one of the authors, Shane Legg, declared in a later co-authored paper with Joel Veness (Legg & Veness, 2011/2013): "We believe that until we have a more precise definition of intelligence, the quest for generally intelligent machines will lack reliable techniques for measuring progress."